cckmwong-data/youtube_sentiment_analysis/README.md

 Due to daily quota limitations of the YouTube Data API, this demonstration uses preloaded comments to ensure a stable and consistent user experience while effectively showcasing the system’s sentiment analysis capabilities. **In a full implementation, users would be able to input any YouTube video URL and extract comments in real time using the YouTube Data API.**

-> **Note:**
-> *This Streamlit application is hosted on the free tier of Hugging Face Spaces.
-If the app has been idle for more than 24 hours, it may take some time to reactivate.
-In such cases, please click “Restart this Space” to relaunch the application.
-Thank you for your patience.*

 ---

 ## Stages of Development